This is an edited version of a story previously published on Dr. Bill.

 - Better collection percentages

-- Decrease in medical and office supply costs
+- Decrease in clinical and office supply costs

-- Salary increments for physicians and other staff
+- Salary increments for physicians/dentists and other staff

 2. Formulate and review a wish list of purchases